Maddison signs new Leicester City contract

 The midfielder has become a key player for the Premier League club since his move from Norwich City in June 2018.

-Manchester United is among the clubs to have been linked with the 23-year-old, whose previous deal ran until 2023, but he has committed to his future to the Foxes.
+Manchester United are among the clubs to have been linked with the 23-year-old, whose previous deal ran until 2023, but he has committed to his future to the Foxes.

-"I'm so happy to sign a new contract for this football club," Maddison said.
+"I'm so happy to sign a new contract for this football club," Maddison told Leicester's official website.
 "It's an incredibly exciting time to be a Leicester City player with so many positive things happening on and off the pitch and I’m delighted to be part of that.

 "What we've achieved as a club this season is a huge step forward for us and I know there's so much more to come from this team.